Using Crisis as an Inadvertent Tool for Organizational Assessment in the Independent School

 A crisis, its turmoil and upheaval, provides an opportunity for assessment, self-understanding, growth and change.
 The events of September 11th prompted many of us to take personal inventory, to examine the value of our lives.
 We asked ourselves, am I with the people who I love?
 Do my loved ones know how I feel about them?
 Are my relationships meaningful and gratifying?
 Am I doing work that I love?
 Am I making a valuable contribution to society?

-Together, members from organizations can use their reactions to crisis as a kind of “self-study”.
 They can learn from their experiences and use what they discover as a springboard for creating healthy change.
-Leaders can learn a great deal from examining how they as an organization responded to the life-altering events of September 11, 2001.
+School leaders can learn a great deal from examining how they as an organization responded to the life-altering events of September 11, 2001.

 As a preliminary step, you might form a group comprised of several members of your community including faculty, staff, students, parents, trustees, alumni and possible an organizational consultant.
 Ask group members to describe, in writing, what happened at your school during the crisis and its aftermath.
 Request that they attempt to focus exclusively on the “facts” and that they take a descriptive, non-judgmental approach.
 That is, encourage them to describe the events that transpired without passing judgment or offering interpretation.